When will exchange of contracts occur in sale conveyancing in Church Village and do I need to attend the lawyers branch?

 The deeds to my house are lost.
 The lawyers who did the conveyancing in Church Village 4 years ago are no longer around.
 Will I be able to sell the house?

 You no longer need to hold title deeds to establish that you own the land or premises, as the Land Registry have everything they need in a digital format.

-What does commercial conveyancing in Church Village cover?
+How does conveyancing in Church Village differ for newly converted properties?

 Most buyers of new build residence in Church Village contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is constructed.
 This is because builders in Church Village tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Church Village or who has acted in the same development.